Doctor Medicare Fraud

 Put another way; there are probably fewer doctors in the entire country than there are severe tax evaders.
 This means that doctors are far more likely to be convicted of healthcare fraud than taxpayers are even to be investigated for tax evasion.
 Zealous law enforcement efforts also say that doctors are more likely to be convicted of work-related crimes than those in just about any other profession.

 The reason for such disproportionate concentration on the healthcare sector by law enforcement is simple: Healthcare fraud in the United States is estimated to cost over $200 billion per year, seriously undermining our already-strained healthcare system.

-But in their vigorous efforts to stamp out doctor Medicare fraud, the various law enforcement agencies tasked with doing so have been notoriously prone to catching innocent bystanders in their all-consuming dragnets.
+But in their vigorous efforts to stamp out Medicare fraud, the various law enforcement agencies tasked with doing so have been notoriously prone to catching innocent bystanders in their all-consuming dragnets.
 And the consequences, both personally and professionally, of becoming the target of the law’s almost infinite investigative and prosecutorial resources, can be devastating.

-The Healthcare Law Group has decades of experience in defending healthcare professionals against doctor Medicare fraud charges.
+The Healthcare Law Group has decades of experience in defending healthcare professionals against Medicare fraud charges.
 In most cases, we can successfully steer an investigation away from the criminal courts before our clients are facing prison time and crushing fines.

 If you are a healthcare professional who believes you may be under investigation for healthcare fraud, getting ahold of the Healthcare Fraud Group as early as possible is the single best move you can make.
 From the first second that you come under suspicion, we use our deep expertise including the fact that many of our lawyers themselves have law enforcement backgrounds, to ensure that simple mistakes don’t turn a Zone Program Integrity Contractor audit, the dreaded ZPIC, or a civil investigative demand into a criminal case.